READ THIS FIRST Hints on Getting Started

 Below is the required outline for the research proposal.
 Specific information for each section is given in the proposal outline.
 Remember SPELLING COUNTS.

 I. Include the citation for the model study (the research study that you are using as a model for your study.
 Remember to change the location and population for your research).

 The Model Study reference MUST have a working link so the Model Study can be verified OR you MUST attach a copy of the complete Model Study article.

 Sample APA Model Study format below.
 (See APA Guidelines).

 This is a brief overview of the research study and identified need.
-It should include the purpose: methodology (population, sample, data analysis); and summary of results.
-Since you will not have any results, you would not address results in your abstract.
+It should include the purpose and a little about the methodology (population, sample, data analysis).
+Since you do not collect any data, you will not have any results and would not address results in your abstract.
 The abstract has a maximum of 150 words.

 The introduction will include the following information:

 Identify the specific research problem.